CDRT/mk_blog/docs/posts/lcu_configmgr_osd.md

 title: Updating Lenovo BIOS, Drivers, and Firmware in a Configuration Manager Task Sequence Using the Lenovo Client Update Module
 ---

-Using LCU to install current drivers and BIOS during a bare metal OSD
+Installing current drivers, BIOS, and firmware during a bare metal OSD with the Lenovo Client Update PowerShell Module (LCU)
 <!-- more -->

 ## Overview

-This guide provides a step-by-step into integrating the new "Lenovo Client Update" PowerShell module into a Microsoft Configuration Manager (CM) Operating System Deployment (OSD) task sequence.
+This guide provides a step-by-step into integrating the new "Lenovo Client Update" [(LCU)](https://docs.lenovocdrt.com/guides/lcu/) PowerShell module into a Microsoft Configuration Manager (CM) Operating System Deployment (OSD) task sequence.
 The module automates the download and installation of the latest BIOS, drivers, and firmware for Lenovo devices during deployment, ensuring devices are up-to-date without manual intervention.

 This approach assumes you're working in a CM environment with OSD task sequences.
 We'll cover preparing the module, creating a CM package, and adding a dedicated "Run PowerShell Script" step to your task sequence.